Emergency planning

 The Joint Committee will meet up to 4 times per year to ensure it carries out its responsibilities as described above and the number of meetings will depend on the business to be discussed.
 Additional extraordinary meetings may be called if necessary.

-For more information please see Rotherham Metropolitan Borough Council's site.
+For more information please see Rotherham Metropolitan Borough Council's emergency planning pages

 Prepare your community for emergencies

-You, your friends, neighbours or if you are part of a community groups could:
+You, your neighbours or your community group could:

 • write a local emergency plan